 North Raymond contains large blocks of undeveloped land and habitat.
 Some of this land is conserved in the Morgan Meadows WMA, but most of these large parcels are under private ownership.
-The town should continue to partner with Loon Echo Land Trust and other similar not for profit accredited conservation agencies and work with private landowners to encourage tax programs and pursue potential easements for conservation, trails, and public access.
+The town should continue to partner with Loon Echo Land Trust and work with private landowners to encourage tax programs and pursue potential easements for conservation, trails, and public access.